Anatoliy057/MSUnit/README.md

 >For details see [register.ms](register.ms)

-Put your test scripts in a "@folder".
+Put your test scripts in a "folder".
 Test scripts may contain only procedures, which are of three types:

 - Before all [prefix='_unit_before_all']